Pit (nuclear weapon): Composite cores and uranium pits

 The yield of a weapon can also be controlled by selecting among a choice of pits.
 For example, the Mark 4 nuclear bomb could be equipped with three different pits: 49-LTC-C (levitated uranium-235, tested in the Zebra test on 14 May 1948), 49-LCC-C (levitated composite uranium-plutonium), and 50-LCC-C (levitated composite).
 This approach is not suitable for field selectability of the yield of the more modern weapons with nonremovable pits, but allows production of multiple weapon subtypes with different yields for different tactical uses.

 The early US designs were based on standardized Type C and Type D pit assemblies.
 The Mark 4 bomb used the Type C and Type D pits, which were insertable manually in flight.
 The Mark 5 bomb used Type D pits, with automated in-flight insertion; the W-5 warhead used the same.
-Its successor, the Mark 6 bomb, presumably used the same or similar pits.
+Its successor, the Mark 6 bomb, was compatible with all but one of its pits.

 The pit can be composed of plutonium-239, plutonium-239/uranium-235 composite, or uranium-235 only.
 Plutonium is the most common choice, but e.g. the Violet Club bomb and Orange Herald warhead used massive hollow pits, consisting of 87 and 117 kg (98 and 125 kg according to other sources) of highly enriched uranium.
-The Green Grass fission core consisted of a sphere of highly enriched uranium, with inner diameter of 560 mm, wall thickness of 3.6 mm and mass of 70–86 kg; the pit was completely supported by the surrounding natural uranium tamper.
+The Green Grass fission core consisted of a sphere of highly enriched uranium, with an inner diameter of 560 mm, a wall thickness of 3.6 mm and a mass of 70–86 kg; the pit was completely supported by the surrounding natural uranium tamper.
 Such massive pits, consisting of more than one critical mass of fissile material, present a significant safety risk, as even an asymmetrical detonation of the implosion shell may cause a kiloton-range explosion.
 The largest-yield pure-fission weapon, the 500-kiloton Mark 18 nuclear bomb, used a hollow pit composed of more than 60 kg of highly enriched uranium, about four critical masses; the safing was done with an aluminium–boron chain inserted in the pit.